 - Raise your heels, and walk on your toes.

 It is not lunges usually performed.
-Lunges generally target the calf muscles and provides relief from muscle cramps.
+Lunges generally target the calf muscles and provide relief from muscle cramps.

 - Stand straight.

-- Move the right leg forward and left leg backward.
+- Move the right leg forward and left leg backwards.